martinschatz-cz/genotoxicity-bia/README.md

 ### BioImage Analysis
 `Process_WFolder_macro_v1.ijm` is script for BioImage analysis of wells based on DAPI channel and Cy3 channels.
 (Saved as separate images).

- * The firs step is to
+ * The firs step is to specify path to folder with images sorted into wells.
+ * Second step is specify well names to process.

 ![GUI for sorting wells](/images/BiA_script.png)